HRemonen/GoLex/docs/specification.md

   "Hello world!";
   ""; // Empty string
   ```

+  You can read more information about [strings](./strings.md) in Go Lox.
 - *Null*.
 Null is used for "no value" values.
 Original JLox features `nil` as the nullish value, but since the intepreter here is writtern in Go, which already has nil, we are going to use `null`.